WEAVE Non-Standard Scheduling Requirements

 A Target-of-Opportunity (ToO) programme is one for which observations of a rare or transient event are required at short notice, and they can be justified by the unique scientific opportunity these observations represent.

-At present, ING supports ‘next day’ triggers: for an event scheduled to be observed on a given night, the trigger must be received by the Observatory no later than 12:00 noon on the preceding day.
+At present, ING supports next day triggers: for an event scheduled to be observed on a given night, the trigger must be received by the Observatory no later than 12:00 noon on the preceding day.
 ING will strive to execute ToO programmes on a shorter timescale on a best-effort basis.
+ING anticipates executing at most one ToO trigger per night, on a first-come, first-served basis.

 Time-critical and monitoring observations